vmartinyan/nih/wp-content/plugins/addons-for-visual-composer/readme.txt

 3. Editing a addon/extension element in the Visual Composer Page Builder.

 == Changelog ==

+= 1.4 =
+* Added - Left, right and center alignment option to the heading element
+* Added - Styling for services when font icons are chosen instead of image icons
+* Fixed - The testimonials slider content not aligned to the center
+* Fixed - The tab title width was fixed with no wrapping
+* Updated - The isotope and imagesloaded JS libraries.

 = 1.3 =
 * Fixed - Check for page id when displaying posts/pages in a grid to avoid infinite loop